Cre4T3Tiv3/weather-history-api/README.md

 ## Getting Involved

 Interested in contributing or have suggestions?
-Check the [Wiki](https://github.com/Cre4T3Tiv3/weather-history-api/wiki#contributing) for our contribution guidelines or open an issue to start a discussion.
+Check the [Wiki](https://github.com/Cre4T3Tiv3/weather-history-api/wiki#contributing) for the contribution guidelines or open an issue to start a discussion.

 ## Feedback